| Latin translation |

 Latin was spoken in Latium and Ancient Rome.
 Through the Roman conquest, Latin spread throughout the Mediterranean and a large part of Europe.
 Languages such as French, Italian, Romanian, Spanish, and Portuguese are descended from Latin.
 After the fall of the Western Roman Empire, Latin survived as the lingua franca of educated classes in the West, and this survival was reinforced by the adoption of Latin by the Catholic Church.
 Today classical Latin is still taught in many primary, grammar, and secondary schools, often combined with Greek in the study of Classics.

-Download our free dictionary (for Windows) and browse both the Latin-English and the English-Latin lists.
+Download our free dictionary (for Windows or Android) and browse both the Latin-English and the English-Latin lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 List status: © Freelang